doutorsocrates90/doutorsocrates90.github.io/texts.md

 # Futuros Imaginários - das máquinas pensantes à aldeia global

-Jan 1, 2009 - Editora Peirópolis
+January 2009 - Editora Peirópolis

 Co-translation into Portuguese of Richard Barbrook's Imaginary Futures.
-In it, the author reflects on technological development, taking into account its political motivations and economic objectives, as well as its social repercussions, and connecting information from the fields of science, technology, economics, politics, history and mass communication.
+In it, the author reflects on technological development, considering its political motivations and economic objectives, as well as its social repercussions, and connecting information from the fields of science, technology, economics, politics, history and mass communication.
 Barbrook challenges new generations to seize the power of the Internet, resist the status quo policy and use the most powerful communication tool of the moment to shape their destiny.
-His message is that if we don't want the future to be what it used to be, we need to invent our revolutionary future.
+His message is that if we don't want the future to be what it used to be, we must invent our revolutionary future.

 [See publication](https://books.google.com.br/books/about/Futuros_imaginários_Das_máquinas_pensa.html?id=iHKCCwAAQBAJ&source=kp_book_description&redir_esc=y)